stgm/course-site/doc/submit.md

 Note that the file picker on the website will be configured to allow only files of the extension that is specified here.

 The file types `required` and `optional` are special in the sense that i18n translations for these keys are included in the website.

 The file type `required` is also special because the form will be configured to make these files mandatory.
+Any other file type will not be marked as mandatory.

 It is not possible to configure to allow a variable number of files to be submitted.
 However, you can request zip-files or other archive formats.